lennyitb/commentbox/README.md

   #ifndef MY_HEADER_H
   #define MY_HEADER_H

-  <%= CommentBox.new text: "note commentbox will insert a line\nif neccesary to ensure there's an odd number of lines", style: :bars %>
+  <%= CommentBox.new text: "note commentbox will insert a line\nif neccesary to ensure there's an odd number of lines", style: :parallax %>

   #endif
 ```